 There’s never been a Cannes quite like this.
-Vaccine passports, saliva COVID tests, facemasks: welcome to the Croisette in the time of coronavirus.
+Vaccine passports, saliva tests, face-masks: welcome to the Croisette in the time of Covid.
 Cannes has returned, following a year long deferral.
-Spike Lee is once more head of the jury and some of the films are the same as were mooted for Cannes 2020, but overall there is a startling new feeling in the air.
+Spike Lee is again head of the jury and some of the films are the same as Cannes 2020, but overall there is a startling new feeling in the air.

 Partly born of relief – reuniting familiar faces seen only via zoom for almost two years – and perhaps the summer spirit with the May date shunted to July, but mainly it is due to a programme that is bursting at the seams with exciting titles and as ever promises some surprises.

 The festival is all set to launch with a bang.
 Leo Carax’s new film Annette is also his first English-language effort: a musical starring Marion Cotillard and Adam Driver, with music written by the Sparks brothers.
 As with Carax’s last film Holy Motors, which screened in Cannes in 2012, there’s the hope this will be equally divisive and exciting.
 Speaking of divisive films with girl’s names as titles, the archdeacon of controversy Paul Verhoeven returns with Benedetta, based on the novel Immodest Acts: The Life of a Lesbian Nun in Renaissance Italy by Judith C. Brown.